Brainchip-Inc/akida_examples/doc/user_guide/quantizeml.rst

 ~~~~~~~~~~~~~~~~

 The QuantizeML toolkit provides quantization of the following layer types which are standard
-TF-Keras layers for most part and custom QuantizeML layers for some of them:
+TF-Keras layers for the most part and custom QuantizeML layers for some of them:

 - Neural layers
     - `Conv2D <../api_reference/quantizeml_apis.html#quantizeml.layers.QuantizedConv2D>`__